carbonfive/intro-to-git/README.md

 Everybody click "Sync" on GitHub Desktop.
 Observe that the changes from the branch are now pulled into your local computers!

-#### An aside on merges
+### 📖 An aside on merges 📖

-*Merging* is an action that takes one branch of code and attempts to reconcile all of its changes with another branch of code, effectively unifying them into the same code base.
+> *Merging* is an action that takes one branch of code and attempts to reconcile all of its changes with another branch of code, effectively unifying them into the same code base.

-Open the GitHub Desktop UI.
+> Open the GitHub Desktop UI.
 Note how you can see the results of different branches and merges show up in the tree diagram.

+> Merging is the act of grafting one branch onto another branch, combining their differences to receive the sum total of both branches.
+In typical software development workflow, the short-lived "feature" branch, the one we used to make a small change on, is considered discardable and is usually deleted after it is merged.

 ### 11) Let's make things messy: